quantumlib/Cirq/docs/development.md

 # Typecheck all python files in the repository.
 ./check/mypy [files-and-flags-for-mypy]

-# Transpile to python 2 and run tests.
-./check/pytest2  # Note: you must be in a python 2 virtual env to run this.

 # Compute incremental coverage vs master (or a custom revision of your choice).
 ./check/pytest-and-incremental-coverage [BASE_REVISION]